ventus-ag/documentation/content/products/compute/virtual-machines.md

     by default, "public" network is pre-selected.
   - *Firewalls* -  choose what collection of network access rules will control the traffic to this VM;
     by default, "default" Firewall is pre-selected;
-    ℹ️ Default Firewall allows access to the Internet from the VMs, but denies almost all access on the VMs from outside, except for objects belonging to the same default Firewall.
+    💡 Default Firewall allows access to the Internet from the VMs, but denies almost all access on the VMs from outside, except for objects belonging to the same default Firewall.
   - *Tags* - optional; use this field to assign tags to the VM.
   - *Volume size (GB)* - provide the preferred disk size for the VM;
     valid range: 10–1000 GiB;